 The commentary on the claim liabilities must contain details of the derivation of the gross, ceded and net provisions.
 Normally the Appointed Actuary will calculate two of these provisions directly and derive the third by addition or subtraction.
-The provisions calculated directly will depend on the circumstances of the company and the preference of the Appointed Actuary, however, the individual provisions should each be reasonable.
+The provisions calculated directly will depend on the circumstances of the company and the preference of the Appointed Actuary; however, the individual provisions should each be reasonable.

 The data, analysis and commentary will normally be provided by actuarial lines of business.
 These lines will be selected by the Appointed Actuary based on the credibility and homogeneity of the resulting data.
-Where the actuarial lines of business have changed from the prior AAR, the reasons for the changes should be clearly stated.
-In some cases it may be appropriate to use different lines of business for the ceded and gross/net provisions.
+Where the actuarial lines of business have changed from the prior AAR, the current year's AAR should clearly state the reasons for the changes.
+In some cases, it may be appropriate to use different lines of business for the ceded and gross/net provisions.

 The commentary should disclose whether or not the company has exposure to mass tort and latent claims, and if the company has had a subsequent event.
-If it does, the Appointed Actuary should discuss the nature and treatment of those claims in the calculation of the provisions for unpaid liabilities.
+If the company has such exposure, the Appointed Actuary should discuss the nature and treatment of those claims in the calculation of the provisions for unpaid liabilities.

-Where the actuarial lines of business do not include all the business written by the company (e.g. pools and associations) the additional amounts should be clearly indicated and included in a reconciliation exhibit.
+Where the actuarial lines of business do not include all the business written by the company (e.g. pools and associations), the AAR should clearly indicate the additional amounts and include them in a reconciliation exhibit.

-In determining the provision for each actuarial line of business, the Appointed Actuary should take into account, among other factors, at least the following:
+In determining the provision for each actuarial line of business, the Appointed Actuary should consider, at a minimum:

-- any significant trends in the severity and frequency of claims, - any important changes in the coverage of the policies,

-- the changes in the cost of reinsurance and/or in reinsurance arrangements, - any changes in the lags in the reporting of claims and in the payment of claims, - changes to the loss reserving practices and - the effects of regulatory changes.
+- any significant trends in the severity and frequency of claims, - any important changes in the coverage of the policies, - the changes in the cost of reinsurance and/or in reinsurance arrangements, - any changes in the lags in the reporting of claims and in the payment of claims, - changes to the loss reserving practices and - the effects of regulatory changes.